-This chapter deals with all IDP projects for next term council that should be implemented.
+This chapter deals with all IDP projects for the current term of council that should be implemented.
 These projects are both capital and operational.
-The tables comprise of municipal funded projects, provincial and national funded projects, parastaltal funded projects and unfunded projects.
+The tables comprise of municipal funded projects, provincial and national funded projects, parastatal funded projects and unfunded projects.
 The following tables present specification of each service delivery and development project i.e. addresses community developmental needs, show location, time frame and target indicators for the duration of the MTRF term.